Breakthrough Shrines Workshop – My 2005 Notes

 Step two: Rubbings & mixed-media collage

-After waiting for the outside the of the shrine to dry – usually overnight – it’s time to create the interior.
+After waiting for the shrine’s exterior to dry—usually overnight—it’s time to create the interior.

 I recommend using rubbings for your backgrounds.
 They’re a fast way to cover a lot of the surface, uniquely.

-You’ll create the rubbings on any kind of paper, from printer paper to tracing paper to… well, whatever comes to mind and is thin enough to pick up details on whatever’s below it.
+You’ll create the rubbings using any kind of paper, from printer paper to tracing paper to… well, whatever comes to mind and is thin enough to pick up details on whatever’s below it.

 Try rubbings from: